Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Saint Peter's Basilica is a church, so it's free.

-You can visit the church, climb the dome (not free), visit the tombs of the popes below, and certainly, stand in Saint Peter's Square and admire Bernini's gorgeous design.
+You can visit the church, visit the tombs of the popes below, and certainly, stand in Saint Peter's Square and admire Bernini's gorgeous design.

-Tip - Another free thing to do in Rome is the Papal Audience.
+Tip - Another free thing to do at the Vatican is the Papal Audience.

 Held Wednesdays, either in the square, in warm weather, or inside during winter, the pope addresses the crowds, and it's free to attend.